Skip to main content

 • Use the *.jar wildcard to match JAR packages in the current directory

-Grant execute permission to the startup script:
+Grant execute permissions to the startup script:

 chmod +x scf_bootstrap

-3. Build JAR Package
+3. Build the JAR Package

 mvn clean package -DskipTests